lucidrains/DALLE2-pytorch/README.md

 <a href="https://youtu.be/RJwPN4qNi_Y?t=555">Yannic Kilcher summary</a> | <a href="https://www.youtube.com/watch?v=F1X4fHzF4mQ">AssemblyAI explainer</a>

 The main novelty seems to be an extra layer of indirection with the prior network (whether it is an autoregressive transformer or a diffusion network), which predicts an image embedding based on the text embedding from CLIP.
-Specifically, this repository will only build out the diffusion prior network, as it is the best performing variant (but which incidentally involves a causal transformer as the denoising network 😂)
+Specifically, this repository will only build out the diffusion prior network, as it is the best performing variant (which incidentally involves a causal transformer as the denoising network)

 This model is SOTA for text-to-image for now.

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in helping out with the replication with the <a href="https://laion.ai/">LAION</a> community | <a href="https://www.youtube.com/watch?v=AIOE1l1W0Tw">Yannic Interview</a>

 As of 5/23/22, it is no longer SOTA.
 SOTA will be <a href="https://github.com/lucidrains/imagen-pytorch">here</a>.
-Jax versions as well as text-to-video project will be shifted towards the Imagen architecture, as it is way simpler.
+Jax versions as well as text-to-video project will be shifted towards the Image architecture, as it is way simpler.

 ## Status